Riemannian Geometry: Definitions, Pictures, and Results: Introducing the metric

 A metric defines the length (norm) of tangent vectors, and can thus be used to define the length $L$ of a curve $C$ via parametrization and integration:

-This also turns any (non-pseudo) Riemannian manifold into a metric space, with distance function $d(x,y)$ defined to be the minimum length curve connecting the two points $x$ and $y$; this curve is always a geodesic, and any geodesic locally minimizes the distance between its points (only locally since e.g. a geodesic may eventually self-intersect as the equator on a sphere does).
+This also turns any (non-pseudo) Riemannian manifold into a metric space, with distance function $d(x,y)$ defined to be the minimum length curve connecting the two points $x$ and $y$; this curve is called a (Riemannian) geodesic, and it locally minimizes the distance between any of its points.
+With a pseudo-Riemannian metric the distance may be instead maximized, and this extremal distance is only locally valid since e.g. the curve may eventually self-intersect as the equator on a sphere does.
+It can be shown that for any tangent vector $v$ on a Riemannian manifold there is a unique geodesic $C_{v}(d)$ parametrized by distance whose tangent is $v$; one can then define the exponential map by $\mathrm{exp}(v)\equiv C_{v}(1)$.

 \begin{framed} \sun{} With a metric, our intuitive picture of a manifold loses its ``stretchiness'' via the introduction of length and angles; but having only intrinsically defined properties, the manifold can still be e.g. rolled up like a piece of paper if imagined as flat and embedded in a larger space. \end{framed}